 For thousands of years, nuts have been a staple of the human diet.
-The walnut was a favorite of the ancient Greeks and Romans, while the pecans were a favorite of the Native Americans.
+The walnut was a favorite of the ancient Greeks and Romans, while Native Americans favored pecans.

 Both chocolate and nuts can be good for you.
 Dark chocolate seems to possess a substantial amount of antioxidants, while the nuts contain the essential fatty acids and linolenic acids.
 The fats in nuts, for the most part, are unsaturated fats, including monounsaturated fats.
 Nuts also provide arginine, a substance that may help make the walls of the arteries more flexible and less prone to blockage from blood clot formation.
 Many nuts are good sources of vitamins E and B2 and are rich in protein, folate, fiber, and essential minerals, such as magnesium, phosphorus, potassium, copper, and selenium.

 The first chocolate-covered peanut candy was Goobers, originally sold in 1925.
 The word “Goober” was a common slang word for peanut.